Crisis in Afghanistan

 - 2,433 patients admitted to MSF's inpatient feeding centre

 - 1,019 patients admitted to MSF’s COVID-19 treatment centre

 Khost is home to MSF’s busiest maternity hospital worldwide.

 The hospital usually focuses on treating patients with complicated conditions, however, it was decided to expand the admission criteria to ensure that more mothers and newborns could reach safe maternal and neonatal care.

-- Over 170 babies admitted to our neonatal ward
+- 2,021 babies admitted to the neonatal ward

 Timeline: MSF in Afghanistan